gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

 1. Verify that all containers are running

+    ```shell
+    docker ps
     ```

-    $ docker ps
+    ```
     CONTAINER ID        IMAGE                     COMMAND                  CREATED              STATUS              PORTS                    NAMES
-    594fec987c57        lexsys27/sample-k8s-app   "app -frontend=true …"   8 seconds ago        Up 6 seconds        0.0.0.0:8080->8080/tcp   frontend
+    594fec987c57        altoros/sample-k8s-app    "app -frontend=true …"   8 seconds ago        Up 6 seconds        0.0.0.0:8080->8080/tcp   frontend
-    684113a1910f        lexsys27/sample-k8s-app   "app -port=8081 -db-…"   21 seconds ago       Up 19 seconds       0.0.0.0:8081->8081/tcp   backend
+    684113a1910f        altoros/sample-k8s-app    "app -port=8081 -db-…"   21 seconds ago       Up 19 seconds       0.0.0.0:8081->8081/tcp   backend
     dd3bacf6e0f0        mysql                     "docker-entrypoint.s…"   About a minute ago   Up About a minute   3306/tcp, 33060/tcp      db
     ```

 1. Click on the `Web preview` button in you Cloud Shell and then select `Preview on port: 8080` This will allow you to connect to the app from your local machine.
 See this [link](https://cloud.google.com/shell/docs/using-web-preview) for more details about web preview.

 1. Check that the app is working

     The application will show some information about the VM that hosts the app.
-We take this information from [GCP instance metadata](https://cloud.google.com/compute/docs/storing-retrieving-metadata)
+We take this information from [GCP instance metadata](https://cloud.google.com/compute/docs/storing-retrieving-metadata).

     You should be able to add notes in the bottom box.
-Notes were added to demonstrate how the app can handle persistent data (in our case we store them in the mysql database)
+Notes were added to demonstrate how the app can handle persistent data (in our case we store them in the mysql database).

 ## Mount a persistent volume

 By default docker stores a container filesystem in a certain folder on the host machine.
 This means that if a container is deleted its data will be lost.
 Let's verify this.

-1. Open application UI, scroll to the bottom and add a few notes.
+1. Open the application UI, scroll to the bottom and add a few notes

-1. Stop `db container`
+1. Stop the `db` container

     ```
-    $ docker stop db
+    docker stop db
     ```

     Because of the fact that we run `db` container with `--rm` option the container is automatically deleted after we stop it.

 1. Recreate `db` container with a persistent volume

     ```
-    $ docker run --rm \
+    docker run --rm \
       --name db \
       -v $HOME/mysql_data:/var/lib/mysql \
       -e MYSQL_ROOT_PASSWORD=root \
       -d mysql
     ```

-1. Restart the `backend` app.
+1. Restart the `backend` app

     ```
-    $ docker stop backend
+    docker stop backend
-    $ docker run --rm \
+    docker run --rm \
       --name backend \
-      --link db:mysql \
+      --link db \
       -p 8081:8081 \
       -d $IMAGE \
       app -mode=backend -run-migrations -port=8081 -db-host=db -db-password=root
     ```

     This step is required because the backend app creates a new database on startup if it doesn't exist.

 1. Make sure that now the data survives between db container restarts.